-The 5th anniversary of the lunch program at Banksia Gardens Community Centre in Broadmeadows earlier this year is a reminder of the origin of this effort.
-The Sunday lunch and weekly afternoon tea supplies for the Homework Club at Banksia are part of the Tibetan Buddhist Society’s Fundraising Program to Support Homeless and Disadvantaged People founded by Geshe Loden in December 2009.
+The Sunday community lunch and weekly afternoon tea supplies for the Homework Club at Banksia Gardens Community Centre are part of the Tibetan Buddhist Society’s fundraising program to support people in need in our local community, founded by Geshe Loden in 2009.

 Geshe Loden said: I live on Australian land, eat Australian food, drink Australian water.
 My shelter comes from Australia.
 My food comes from Australia.
 My helpers are Australian people.
 Therefore, I never forget the kindness of Australian people and the Australian Government.
 I continuously seek to repay that kindness.